South Dakota Deeds and Real Estate Transfers

 Spousal Intestate Share

-If a South Dakota resident dies intestate—that is, without a will—the surviving spouse receives all of the deceased spouse’s real estate and personal property in most cases.
+If a South Dakota resident dies intestate—that is, without a will—the surviving spouse usually receives all of the deceased spouse’s real estate and personal property.
 A surviving spouse’s intestate share is reduced to $100,000.00, plus half of the remainder of the estate, if the deceased spouse leaves children not descended from the surviving spouse.32

 Spousal Elective Share